Corporate Knights, “Going Deeper Underground”, September 27, 2011

 Documentary: Violent Evictions at El Estor

-Short documentary depicting the forced evictions that occurred in the municipality of El Estor in early 2007.
-The evictions were requested by HMI Nickel (formerly Skye Resources).
+A short documentary depicting the forced evictions that occurred in the municipality of El Estor in early 2007.
+The evictions were requested by Skye Resources, a company that is now part of HudBay Minerals.